seriousQA/appium2-CSharp/README.md

 "platformVersion":"13",
 ).

-AUT #3 is a om.android.chrome.
+AUT #3 is a com.android.chrome.
 Tested on emulator-5554 (
 "locale":"en_EN",
 "platformName": "Android",
 ).